 4. Avoid asking too much

-Similar to staying away from jargon, you’ll want to avoid double-barrelled questions as well.
-When you ask for more than one response to a single question, you will confuse your participants, and they won’t know how to answer.
+Similar to staying away from jargon, you should avoid double-barrelled questions as well.
+When you ask for more than one response to a single question, you will confuse your participants, and they will not know how to answer.

 Example: Were you satisfied with the price and service you received?

-This can be confusing because this example is really two questions in one.
+This can be confusing because this example really has two questions in one.
 Instead, ask single-faceted questions and separate each topic into its own question.

 For the example above, that would mean crafting one question about price and another about service.
 While that will add to the length of your survey, it will make it easier for the participants to understand and answer with accuracy.